Can I Claim Both HRA and Home Loan Interest Deduction in FY 2024-25?

 What is HRA?

-House Rent Allowance (HRA) is a component of a salaried employee’s salary structure, designed to assist with rental expenses.
-HRA is partially or fully exempt from tax under Section 10(13A), subject to certain conditions.
+House Rent Allowance (HRA) is a component of the salary package offered by employers to help employees meet rental housing costs.
+Under the old tax regime, HRA is partially or fully exempt from income tax as per Section 10(13A) of the Income Tax Act, subject to certain conditions.

 Who Can Claim HRA?